Caetano Veloso (1969 album)

 The album, like its predecessor, is very eclectic (a characteristic of the Tropicália movement), with songs that vary from Bossa Nova, Psychedelic rock, Carnival music, traditional Bahian music, Fado, Tango, and others.
 It has songs in Portuguese, Spanish, and English.
+Its cover and self-titled nature are a reference to the Beatles' famous self-titled album, released a year prior.

 The song 'Alfomega' was sampled by MF DOOM on the Ghostface Killah track 'Charlie Brown' in 2006.